washer143/r.wjoinery-msp1/README.md

 * Home: This will consist of initial information about what services we can offer.
 * About us: This will consist of details of our experience, expertise and our workshop.
-* services: This will showcase what we can offer in terms of joinery and design.
+* services: This will showcase what we can offer in terms of joinery and design..
-* portfolio: An image gallery showcasing any miscellaneous derived work and skills on offer.
 * contact us: A contact page to provide guests with information of our location and contact details.

 ## Colors & Fonts